 Certain instruments will sound better much more quickly than other instruments.
 For example, it will be much easier to get a nice tone out of a piano during your first few weeks of practicing than it will be if you’re playing the trumpet.
 This is because the sound that comes out of a trumpet is really dependent on your embouchure, which is the way you shape your mouth as you blow into it.
 A piano, on the other hand, will sound good as long as you press down on the right keys.
 The difficulty can also vary depending on the type of music you’re playing on that instrument.

-For example, playing classical guitar will require you to develop excellent fingerstyle techniques, which takes some musicians years to master.
+For example, playing classical guitar will require you to develop excellent fingerstyle techniques.
+This avenue takes some musicians years to master.
 On the other hand, strumming chords on the guitar while playing pop music will result in a great sound much earlier on in your learning process.

 #5) How much technology do I want to incorporate into my sound?

-If you’re looking for an instrument that will allow you to experiment with modern technology, then you might want to choose an “electric” instrument, such as electric guitar, electric bass, a synthesizer keyboard, or an electric cello.
-If you choose to pursue electric guitar, for example, you’ll be able to create a pedalboard which will allow you to combine countless sound effects to fine tune your sound.
+If you’re looking for an instrument that will allow you to experiment with modern technology, then you might want to choose an “electric” instrument.
+This would include instruments such as electric guitar, electric bass, a synthesizer keyboard, or an electric cello.
+If you choose to pursue electric guitar, for example, you’ll be able to create a pedalboard.
+The pedaloard will allow you to combine countless sound effects to fine tune your sound.

 I’m Natalie Wilson, I start a music blog to share my knowledge to enhance your skills as a musician .
 You’ll find a wide range of topics on my blog, including reviews, tutorials, and tips for musicians.